 The law does not make an exception for minor physical injuries.
 Abusive conduct is not tolerated.
 It is the unlawful touching or unlawful threat of harm that constitutes abuse.
 The injury is evidence of abuse.

-A no contact restraining order includes conduct online.
-This means that no emails can be sent to the protected person and no attempts to send messages to the person.
-Police and Judges don't always understand social media so it is better to avoid any mention of the name of the protected person.
+A no-contact restraining order includes conduct online.
+This means that no emails can be sent to the protected person and no attempts can be made to send messages to the person.
+Police and Judges don’t always understand social media so it is better to avoid any mention of the name of the protected person.

 - Do not write or post anything online that uses the name of the protected person or an other term that identifies them.
 Identifying Jane as “my wife” or writing about “my children” is the same as identifying them by name.